-Gluteus medius pain refers to the discomfort or pain that occurs when the gluteus medius is underworked or weak due to extended sitting sessions at a desk.
+Gluteus Medius pain refers to the discomfort or pain that occurs when the gluteus medius is underworked or becomes weak due to extended periods of being sedentary.
 Prolonged sitting puts severe strain on the gluteus medius muscle.
 The muscle loses its proper function and range of motion, resulting in the perpetuation of gluteus medius pain .

 Gluteus medius pain also occurs due to repetitive microtrauma to the gluteus medius muscle from activities, such as overuse of workout equipment, running on soft surfaces, and repetitive movements that require hip abduction.
 The pain is commonly seen in athletes and runners due to rupture or tear of the gluteus medius muscle.

 The gluteus medius is one of the three most functional hip muscles situated below the gluteus medius.
 The gluteus medius is located under the gluteus maximus (the primary buttock muscle).
 This muscle sits along the outer surface of your ilium.
 Roughly one-third of the gluteus medius is covered by the gluteus maximus muscle.
 The gluteus minimus muscle is the third component in this group.
 Gluteus medius sits along the lateral surface of the upper buttock between the gluteal aponeurosis and posterior and middle gluteal lines.
 It travels downward towards the side of the hip in a diagonal fashion .